DockYard/ember-in-viewport/README.md

 Using with [Modifiers](https://blog.emberjs.com/2019/03/06/coming-soon-in-ember-octane-part-4.html) is easy.

-You can either use ember-in-viewport's built in modifier or a more verbose, but potentially more flexible generic modifier:
+You can either use our built in modifier `{{in-viewport}}` or a more verbose, but potentially more flexible generic modifier.
+Let's start with the former.

 1. Use `{{in-viewport}}` modifier on target element
 2. Ensure you have a callbacks in context for enter and/or exit